What the Bible Says About Changing Careers

 How to Know If Your Job Is Your Calling

 You show up every day.
 You do the work.
 But is this it?
-Is your job your calling — or just a paycheck?
-Here are the signs that tell the difference.
+Here is how to tell whether your job is your calling — or just a paycheck that funds it.